 The $450 rebate most Montgomery County homeowners miss.

 Washington Gas offers Maryland customers up to $450 for installing an Energy Star certified tankless water heater.
-Most homeowners never claim it.
-Here's the complete 2026 filing guide.
+Here's the complete 2026 guide to eligibility and how to apply.

-Updated April 2026Washington Gas approvedStackable with federal6 min read
+Updated May 2026Washington Gas programStackable with federal5 min read

 Washington Gas — the natural gas utility serving most of Montgomery County — runs an energy efficiency rebate program funded through the EmPOWER Maryland Act.
 For tankless water heaters, the rebate is worth up to $450 for Maryland customers in 2026.
 Combine it with other available incentives and you can stack up to $1,400 in total savings.